hunterhogan/mapFolding/README.md

 foldsTotal = countFolds( [2,10] )
 ```

-The directory `mapFolding/citations` has BibTex-formatted citations to other resources, and `mapFolding/benchmarks` has incompetent code for measuring the speed of a function.
 The directory `mapFolding/reference` has

 - a verbatim transcription of the "procedure" published in _The Computer Journal_,
-- multiple referential versions of the procedure with explanatory comments, and
+- multiple referential versions of the procedure with explanatory comments including
+- `hunterNumba.py` a one-size-fits-all, self-contained, reasonably fast, contemporary algorithm that is nevertheless infected by _noobaceae ignorancium_, and
 - miscellaneous notes.

-In `mapFolding/reference/hunterNumba.py`, you will find a baseline, one-size-fits-all, self-contained, reasonably fast, contemporary algorithm that is nevertheless infected by _noobaceae ignorancium_.

 [![Python Tests](https://github.com/hunterhogan/mapFolding/actions/workflows/unittests.yml/badge.svg)](https://github.com/hunterhogan/mapFolding/actions/workflows/unittests.yml)

-## Simple, easy-ish usage based on OEIS IDs
+## Simple, easy usage based on OEIS IDs

 `mapFolding` directly implements some IDs from _The On-Line Encyclopedia of Integer Sequences_.